198 Contemporary Arts and Learning is a centre for visual arts, education and creative enterprise.

-198 contemporary arts and learning’s mission is to nurture and support the career of emerging, under-represented artists and to advance public interest in the visual arts.
-Founded in 1988, 198’s motivation initially focused on the need to provide a platform for afro-caribbean and asian artists as part of the black arts movement.
+Founded in 1988, 198’s motivation initially focused on the need to provide a platform for Afro-Caribbean and Asian artists as part of the Black arts movement.
 For nearly 30 years this work has evolved and continued to develop with projects that consider the work and study of emerging cultural identities, through exhibitions, workshops, education projects and critical debate with artists, thinkers, activists, young people and local and artistic communities.
 We advocate for diversity within the visual arts and provide opportunities for those wishing to develop careers in the creative and cultural industries.
 In 2017, 198 achieved Arts Council National Portfolio Organisation status as part of a consortium with Photofusion and Raw Material.
 A further validation of its important work came later in 2017 when the Venice Biennale launched its first diaspora pavilion, with 6 of the 12 chosen artists having exhibited at 198.

-We are embedded in our Community and have strong commitment to Diversity, Equality and Inclusion.
+We are embedded in our Community and have a strong commitment to Diversity, Equality and Inclusion.

 We value Honesty, Integrity and Transparency and this underpins our activities.